 - By phoning the GMP non emergency number 101.

 - Professional Standards Branch (PSB), GMP Force HQ, Openshaw Complex, Lawton St, Openshaw, Manchester, M11 2NS

 Through other agencies

-- Through the Independent Police Complaints Commission (IPCC), the Police Crime Commissioner (PCC), Solicitor, MP, Local Councillor, Citizens Advice Bureau or any other person or body that represents your interests, if they agree.
+- Through the Independent Office for Police Conduct, the Mayor of Greater Manchester, Solicitor, MP, Local Councillor, Citizens Advice Bureau or any other person or body that represents your interests, if they agree.

 Third Party Complaints

 - Under the Police Reform Act 2002 if you would like another person (third party) to act as your representative in relation to your complaint, or you wish to act on someone else's behalf, then you will need to complete and sign the Third Party Authority Form that can be found here